loopandlearn/loopfollowdocs/docs/remote/remote-control-loop.md

 ### Developer Team ID

-This is *Apple* Developer ID for whoever created the APNS Key.
-The developer must be the same as the person who built the *Loop* app.
+This is the *Apple* Developer ID for whoever created the APNS Key.
+The developer must be the same as the developer who built the *Loop* app.

+Note that the *Nightscout* app and the *LoopFollow* app do not need to be built by this developer.
+It is only the *Loop* app that has this requirement.

 ### APNS Key ID